flavio-fernandes/dudaRoom/README.md

 # dudaRoom

-An Arduino based project that uses the Easy-VR based sheild and an AC power relay
+An Arduino based project that uses the Easy-VR based shield and an AC power relay

 Reference links: